-Not all sewing machines are created equally, and I often get asked which machine I have and which I recommend.
+Not all sewing machines are created equally, and I often get asked for sewing machine recommendations, which machine I have and which brands I recommend.

 So today I want to share which machines I recommend, AND a few tips to help you when you’re shopping for one.

 My first sewing machine

 The first machine I ever sewed on was an old Kenmore machine.
 It was my moms, and after I got married she upgraded her machine and gave me the hand-me down.
 It was very basic machine with only a handful of stitching options…but really, I didn’t need anything more than that.

 After the Kenmore, I upgraded to a new Janome, and since I’ve been an ambassador for Janome for the last few years so they’ve sent me upgraded machines every few years.
 I currently have the Skyline S9, which has so many more capabilities than I’ll ever know how to use, but I’m a huge fan of the brand, their machines are really well made, and they have a huge variety of machines at all price points.

 Here are a few tips when shopping for a sewing machine:

 - Choose a good brand.
 Janome, Brother, Bernina and Singer are some of the best brands with good machines at lower price points.
 These brands also have machines that are very expensive.
 There are a lot of little random brands that make machines, and they’re just not going to be as well made or last as long.
 You get what you pay for, so go for a trusted brand.

 - Don’t buy the very cheapest model.
 A lot of brands, even trusted brands, make low quality machines in addition to their high quality machines.
 So don’t buy the cheapest model.